Max Kepler Player Props: Twins vs. Tigers

 Max Kepler At The Plate

-- Kepler has driven home a run in 15 games this season (31.9%), including more than one RBI in 10.6% of his games and producing three or more of his team's runs on one occasion..
+- In 16 games this season (33.3%), Kepler has picked up an RBI, and in six of those games (12.5%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 16 of 47 games this season, and more than once 4 times.
+- He has scored in 35.4% of his games this year, with more than one run scored in 8.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.